-□ Is there a maximum size of the window, if 6 and 7 get acked, will the sender's window expand by 2 frames, or wait till it sends 2 frames before expanding.
+Is there a maximum size for the window?
+If 6 and 7 get acked, will the sender's window expand by 2 frames, or will it wait till it sends 2 frames before expanding?

-Window shows the packets that can be sent but have not been sent.
+The window shows the packets that can be sent but have not been sent.
 The maximum size is determined by the receiver.
 The acks generally include instructions for how many more packets the receiver can receive.
 This slide shows a special case in which each ack that is acking n packets allows n more packets.
 This is not necessary.

-Could you explain the sliding window diagram again since we can't see the pointer on the video?

-Is the size of the window fixed?

-Is the number of

-unacknowledged packets limited

-by a certain threshold?
+- □ Could you explain the sliding window diagram again since we can't see the pointer on the video?
+Sure. - ☐ Is the size of the window fixed?
+Is the number of unacknowledged packets limited by a certain threshold?